Skip to Main Content

 A Case Study: Ethics Abuse in Journalism

 In 1999, "The New Republic" magazine that so prided itself on insightful political and social commentary was plunged into scandal when it was discovered that one of the magazine's star reporters, Stephen Glass, had fabricated many of his stories.
 "Shattered Glass" is the story of Stephen Glass' fall from bright young star to pariah of the journalistic community.
-Stephen Glass was a pathological liar and a con artist, but far more interesting than Glass are the holes in journalism's fact-checking systems that his success revealed and the willingness of a bunch of the nation's supposedly bright up-and-coming journalists to believe things that were so obviously preposterous.
+Glass was a pathological liar and a con artist, but far more interesting than Glass are the holes in journalism's fact-checking systems that his success revealed and the willingness of some of the nation's supposedly bright up-and-coming journalists to believe things that were so obviously preposterous.
 (Source: mirasreviews, Amazon.com)

-The film, "Shattered Glass" is an interesting look at integrity, gullibility,
+The film "Shattered Glass" is an interesting look at integrity, gullibility,

 and delusion in those who write the news and those who read it.